shseah601/jruby/BUILDING.md

   * If `JAVA_HOME` is not set on Mac OS X: `export JAVA_HOME=$(/usr/libexec/java_home)`
 * Maven 3+
 * Apache Ant 1.8+ (see https://github.com/jruby/jruby/issues/2236)
-* make and a C++ compiler for installing the jruby-launcher gem
+* make and a C++ compiler for installing the jrubyasdasdlauncher gem

 JRuby uses Maven for building and bootstrapping itself, along with Rake, RSpec, and MSpec for running integration tests.